-We have a well-established and comprehensive food safety management system within our branches and distribution centres.
+We have a well-established and comprehensive food safety management system within our stores and distribution centres.
 Every day we monitor and check the quality and safety of our food to make sure our standards are maintained.
-Such checks include the temperature of our products, personal hygiene, cleanliness of our branches and equipment, protecting foods from contamination and managing the rotation of our food products.
+Such checks include the temperature of our products, personal hygiene, cleanliness of our stores and equipment, protecting foods from contamination and managing the rotation of our food products.

-- Ensure that our suppliers meet our product safety and quality standards and comply with our policies about maintaining product safety, quality and legality. - Report any instances or suspicions of fraud in our supply chain. - Protect our reputation and preserve the confidence of our customers that our products are safe and sourced responsibly. - Know who we buy from and carefully evaluate each and every product we sell so we can be certain our products can be fully traced in our supply chain. - If you are a branch or distribution colleague, ensure you complete all food safety and hygiene training and refresher training and take action to ensure all products are held at correct temperatures and protected from contamination.
-If you see poor quality or potentially unsafe products, speak to your manager and ensure these are removed from sale.
+- Ensure that our suppliers meet our product safety and quality standards and comply with our policies about maintaining product safety, quality and legality. - Report any instances or suspicions of fraud in our supply chain. - Protect our reputation and preserve the confidence of our customers that our products are safe and sourced responsibly. - Know who we buy from and carefully evaluate each and every product we sell so we can be certain our products can be fully traced in our supply chain. - If you are a store or distribution colleague, ensure you complete all food safety and hygiene training and refresher training and take action to ensure all products are held at correct temperatures and protected from contamination.
+If you see poor quality or potentially unsafe products, ensure these are removed from sale.

-- Q I am concerned that a supplier may be substituting ingredients for cheaper, poorer quality alternatives in Booker products.
-What should I do? - A You should raise your concerns immediately with your line manager, the Quality Assurance, Trading or Legal departments.
+- I am concerned that a supplier may be substituting ingredients for cheaper, poorer quality alternatives in Tesco products.
+What should I do? - A You should raise your concerns immediately with your line manager, the Product Technical Manager, your Product Regulatory Compliance team or local Trading Law team (outside of the UK).
 Even if the concern turns out to be unfounded, it's important that you speak up. - Q I'm looking to list a new supplier for a new own brand product.
-What standards are our suppliers required to meet for product quality, safety and legality before they supply us? - A We have clearly defined Booker manufacturing and sourcing standards that set out the requirements we want our suppliers to work to when they make products for Booker brands.
-We visit and approve the sites before manufacture to verify these standards have been met.
-Talk to the Quality Assurance department for more information.
+What standards are our suppliers required to meet for product quality, safety and legality before they supply us? - A We have clearly defined Tesco manufacturing and sourcing standards that set out the requirements we want our suppliers to work to when they make products for Tesco brands.
+We visit and approve the sites before manufacture to verify that these standards have been met.
+Talk to your local Product Regulatory Compliance or Technical team for more information.

-- Q Where can I learn more about the processes we have to manage product quality, safety and legality? - A The Booker Technical Policy contains the principles by which our products are made.
-This is available from the Quality Assurance department.
-For more information on food safety contact the Health and Safety department. - Q I am developing a new work routine that will change the way we handle a product in branch.
-Who should I contact? - A If you need to change a routine around food safety or quality, you should contact the Health and Safety Team in the first instance.
-They can advise on the best way to ensure any changes are correctly trained and communicated to colleagues.
+- Q Where can I learn more about the processes we have to manage product quality, safety and legality? - A The Tesco Product Quality Rules are a basic guide to the principles by which our products are made.
+This is available from the Product Regulatory Compliance team or your Technical Manager. - Q I am developing a new work routine that will change the way we handle a product in store.
+Who should I contact? - A If you need to change a store routine around food safety or quality, you should contact the Product Regulatory Compliance team in the first instance (technical and/ or store operations outside of the UK).
+They can advise on the best way to ensure any changes are correctly trained and communicated to store colleagues.